 Bottom line

 An Air ACT Boeing 747 operating on behalf of Emirates had an awful accident early Monday morning, as it skid off the runway and plunged into the sea.
-While the entire crew was rescued without injury, unfortunately the plane also hit a vehicle on the ground, which had two people in it, and they both lost their lives.
+While the entire crew was rescued without injury, unfortunately the plane also hit a vehicle with people in it that was driving on an airport access road, and sadly those people were killed.

 My thoughts are with the families of those who lost their lives… how sad.
 It’ll be interesting to see what an investigation into this incident reveals.